 While you may happen to see a manatee as your stroll along the waterway, there are several tour options that can get you a littler closer.
 Consider heading south for the afternoon for a wildlife encounter tour with Calypso Kayaking.
 Or, if you would like the viewing experience with considerably less paddling, go for a guided boat tour along the Intracoastal Waterway.
-For example, with The Manatee – Scenic Boat Tours, you can choose indoor or outdoor seating for viewing dolphins, manatees, birds and more!
+For example, with The Manatee – Scenic Boat Tours or Ponce Inlet Watersports, are great for viewing dolphins, manatees, birds and more!

 Although manatees seem approachable, there are strict laws in place that prohibit human interaction such as hugging, riding or grabbing.
 Feel free to bring your camera and touch, but bear the manatees’ well-being in mind as you do so.